maplesond/spectre/README.md

 Installing
 ==========

-Before installing PhyGen please ensure that the Java Runtime Environment (JRE) V1.7+ is installed.
+Before installing Phybre please ensure that the Java Runtime Environment (JRE) V1.7+ is installed.

-PhyGen can be installed either from a distributable tarball, or from source via a git clone.
+Phybre can be installed either from a distributable tarball, or from source via a git clone.
 These steps for both methods are described below.

 From tarball
 ------------